adam124312/Dark-Fort/README.md

     - stats
  - fight
     - guns, scarce ammo
+    - manual fight, abundant weapons
+    - many guns but no ammo
+    - viehicles but no gas
     - raids from other forts
     - you can't produce another unit, people are scarce